Lectures & Events

 Salesian Center Special Events

-- March 23, 2020 - Ryan Bomberger (student) Special Event – sponsored by Character U at 7:00 pm, University Center
+- March 23, 2020 - Ryan Bomberger (student) Special Event – sponsored by Character U and the Pro-Life Club at 7:00 pm, University Center

 - September 19, 2019 - Sarah Swafford -Emotional Virtue for a Drama-Free Life (Teens and Adults) at 6:30 pm, St. Agnes Parish - Sellersville, PA